-Since 2020 the then Park Ranger was involved in a range of activities and initiatives to protect and enhance biodiversity as well as ensuring the park is pivotal in contributing to the health and wellbeing of the local community and supporting individuals to enhance their learning and development and initiatives include:-
+Since taking up the role in 2020, the Park Ranger has been involved in a range of activities and initiatives to protect and enhance biodiversity as well as ensuring the park is pivotal in contributing to the health and wellbeing of the local community and supporting individuals to enhance their learning and development.
+Recent initiatives include:-

-- Completion and Opening of Forest School - Regular forest school sessions being run weekly by Taxal and Fernilee Primary School - New accessible path installed for access to the Bird Café - Planting of 50 tree saplings in various areas - One on one sessions with a volunteer with learning difficulties (fortnightly) March 23 to present - Regular volunteer session on weekly basis; mentoring and varied tasks for their development in this sector from June 23 to present - Installing new nest boxes including tawny owl box and also a hedgehog box - Interpretation boards installed around park including butterflies, fungi and British birds.

-• Monthly group volunteer tasks, working with the Friends group, including Himalayan balsam bashing, path maintenance, bird box surveys.
+- Completion and Opening of Forest School - Regular forest school sessions being run weekly by Taxal and Fernilee Primary School - New accessible path installed for access to the Bird Café - Planning and initial creation of linear woodland path in the park connecting the bird cafe to the wildlife pond area - Planting of 50 tree saplings in various areas - One on one sessions with a volunteer with learning difficulties (fortnightly) March 23 to present - Regular volunteer session on weekly basis; mentoring and varied tasks for their development in this sector from June 23 to present - Installing new nest boxes including tawny owl box and also a hedgehog box - Pride month awareness informative posters in notice boards, progress flag flown, rainbow bunting on bridge entrance - Various awareness month/week info in the notice boards including Mental Health Awareness Week, South Asian Heritage Month, Gypsy Roma Traveller History Month. - 7 new Interpretation boards installed around park including butterflies, fungi and British birds. - Monthly group volunteer tasks, working with the Friends group, including Himalayan balsam bashing, path maintenance, bird box surveys - Weekly litter pick volunteer sessions - Quarterly school holiday club sessions including tree ID, bug hunts and tree planting